jethornton/flexgui/docs_flex/source/style.rst

 --------

 Checkable buttons, like estop_pb, power_pb, or hal_buttons that are checkable can flash when either checked or not checked.
-To add flashing add one String type Dynamic Property to the QPushButton.
+To add flashing add the following Dynamic Property to the QPushButton.

 .. csv-table:: Flashing Push Button
    :width: 100%